tingyu12345/white/en_club/Old Social Expectations.md

 But luckily, I didn’t get much pressure from my parents.
 Instead, they were very supportive and encouraged me to look for a job patiently.but you know, somehow I just want to find a job quickly and to meet the socail expectation.

+I just popped up a question in my mind: For men, what if your wife's salary is higher than yours?
+How would you feel?
+Likewise, for women, what if your husband's salary is lower than yours?
+How would you feel?

+answer: I think it’s okay.
+I believe that in a marriage, both partners should support each other, regardless of who earns more.
+It’s about teamwork and sharing responsibilities, not just about money.

+In my family, my dad earns for a living, and my mon takes care of the household.
+I think this is a good arrangement.

+but I also believe that both partners should be able to contribute financially if they want to.
+It’s not just about traditional roles; it’s about what works best for each couple.

 #### 🌸other persepctives:
    - start my own business(創業)